DecodedCo/twitter-map/README.md

 Twitter Map Library
 ===========

-A library for creating a map of tweets, live, from the Twitter API.
+A library for creating a map of live tweets from the Twitter API.

 This library will allow you to add tweets onto a Google Map, and to perform live sentiment analysis on each tweet that comes in.
-There are two functions that come with the library:
+There are two functions that come with the library, `addMarker()` and `startStream()`:

 ## configure your stream

-You can configure a number of settings for your client.
+You can configure a number of settings for the tweets you display.

-To set default parameters for your map on load:
+To set default parameters for your map when the map loads:

 ```
 var controller = {};